-Yes: When you soak beans, you dramatically reduce the amount of time it takes to pressure cook them (i.e., unsoaked chickpeas take 35-40 minutes to cook, but soaked chickpeas take just 10 minutes to cook).
+Yes: When you soak beans, you dramatically reduce the amount of time it takes to pressure cook them.
+For instance, unsoaked chickpeas take 35-40 minutes to cook, but soaked chickpeas take just 10 minutes to cook.

-No: I don’t think anyone says no to this question per se, but there is a bit of a tradeoff: If you don’t want to worry about remembering to soak the beans, you have to be okay with a longer cook time (or use the Instant Pot quick soak method listed above).
-But if you do take the time to soak the chickpeas (really, this should take no more than 1 minute), you'll be rewarded with a much shorter cook time.
+No: I don’t think anyone says no to this question per se, but there is a bit of a tradeoff.
+If you don’t want to worry about remembering to soak beans, the tradeoff is a longer cook time.
+But if you do soak the chickpeas (which takes 1 minute), you’ll be rewarded with a much shorter cook time.

-2. Use the Instant Pot to Soak Beans
+2. Use Your Instant Pot to Soak Beans

-If after reading Tip #1, you’ve decided to soak your beans, the Instant Pot’s nifty “Delay Start” function (the “Timer” function on older models) will make this easier.
+If after reading Tip #1, you’ve decided to soak your beans, this section is very handy.
+The Instant Pot has a nifty “Delay Start” function that will save time (it’s called the “Timer” on old models).

-If you select 8 hours, your beans will soak in the salted water for 8 hours, and when that 8 hours is over, the Instant Pot will automatically start pressure cooking the beans.
+If you select 8 hours, your beans will soak in the salted water for 8 hours.
+When that 8 hours is over, the Instant Pot will automatically start pressure cooking the beans.

 I find this function to be incredibly useful.
-I set the timer before I leave for work in the morning, and then I come home to a pot of cooked beans in the evening.
-Alternatively, I set the timer before bed, and in the morning, I wake up to a cooked beans.
+When I had an office job, I would set the timer before leaving for work in the morning.
+When I came home in the evening, a pot of freshly cooked beans greeted me.
+Alternatively, I set the timer before bed, and in the morning, I wake up to a pot of cooked beans.

-One way to make cooking beans in the Instant Pot even easier is to memorize this bean:water:salt ratio for cooking basic beans:
+To make cooking beans in the Instant Pot a breeze, just memorize this bean:water:salt ratio for cooking basic beans:

 1 pound beans + 5-6 cups of water + 2 to 2 ½ teaspoons kosher salt